Higgs Yukawa coupling constraints on a benchmark one-loop radiative mass model for the bottom, charm and tau: Phenomenology

 \section{Phenomenology}

 We considered a variety of constraints to determine whether this model is phenomenologically viable.
 The theoretical constraints we examine are the perturbative unitarity of the various $y_{L,R}$, and fine-tuning for the Higgs mass parameter $\mu_H^2$.
 Specifically, for the former, we can calculate the product $y_L^f y_R^f$ by requiring the observed fermion mass for $f$ be reproduced, and then exclude $y_L^f y_R^f > 4\pi$ on our plots.
 The constraint on the $b$ couplings is always strongest for the slices of parameter space shown here, so we do not explicitly show constraints on the other couplings.
 We adopt the fine-tuning measure $\Delta$ defined in~\cite{finetune}, and take $\Delta > 100$ to be our benchmark for a high degree of fine-tuning.
 For consistency with~\cite{Baker_2021}, we take the matching scale to be $\sqrt{m_\phi m_\eta}$.
+While regions with $\Delta > 100$ may be technically permitted, introducing an unnatural hierarchy between the electroweak and new physics scales undermines the motivation of explaining the hierarchy of fermion masses.
 We do not show the full perturbative unitarity constraint on the trilinear coupling constant $a$, instead noting that it results in an upper bound on $a$ roughly of the form $\mathcal{O}(1) \cdot m_1$.
 Indicative perturbativity bounds on $a$ can be found in~\cite{Baker_2021}.

 The experimental constraints we consider are the most recent bounds on the signal strengths for Higgs decays to the relevant fermions, modifications to EW physics, and the novel $t\rightarrow ch$ decay.
 The signal strength for a process $ii~\rightarrow~h~\rightarrow~ff$ is defined in the $\kappa$ formalism~\cite{kappaframe,kappaframelong} as